 Product designers and developers can leverage this data when working on ongoing improvements or new products.
 They will know which elements are most beneficial to the core audience and which can be removed or left out altogether.

 When product analytics is applied properly, the offer will become more relevant and valuable to its users, helping to increase retention and (ideally) ROI.
-Companies can gain a more competitive edge by delivering a customer-focused, data-driven product tailored to user needs.
+Companies can gain a more competitive advantage by delivering a customer-focused, data-driven product tailored to user needs.

 Without product analytics, teams are left to make guesses and assumptions about what their users want.
 And that’s no good.
 You can’t tell audiences what they want.
 You have to listen, watch, adapt, and keep refining products to be the ideal solution for the target user.